Questions regarding the Fall Recreation Program? We're happy to help!

 When will I find out the team’s game schedule?

-The Recreation game schedule for grades Kindergarten through 3rd/4th is typically posted within the first two weeks of August.
+The Recreation game schedule for grades Kindergarten through 3rd/4th is typically posted within the 3rd week of August.

 While waiting patiently for the schedule to be posted, please remember that, with over 1100 players, the NYSA Rec league is the largest youth sports organization in Novato.
 Creating the schedule takes time!